 Q. How do you prepare students for the interview process?

-A Practice, practice, practice.
-We run them through mock interviews to shake out the nerves and to give them a chance to hear themselves answer some common questions out loud.
-In many ways we have been preparing them for this moment their entire time at NCCS.
-How they present themselves in their interviews is the cumulative effect of all of the years of collaboration, critical thinking and presentation that they have done, many since Beginners.
+A. We provide students with mock interviews to ease their nerves and to give them a chance to practice forming responses to the most commonly asked questions.
+In many ways, we have been preparing them for this moment their entire time at NCCS.
+How they present themselves in their interviews is the cumulative effect of their many years at Country School, and their many moments behind the podium, on the stage, and leading class discussions.

-A My goal is to offer them a very personalized experience.
-We provide one-on-one counseling as well as monthly coffees to go over the next step of the process.
+A. My goal is to offer them a very personalized experience.
+We provide one-on-one counseling, timely newsletters, as well as monthly coffees to help review each step of the admissions process.
 Each fall, we host a panel of secondary school admission directors so that parents can hear directly from the people who will be meeting with them and their children as they undertake this next step of their journey.
-We also keep a resource page on the website chock full of pertinent information.
+We also maintain a resource page on the website that is regularly updated with pertinent information.

 Q. What is your first piece of advice as families begin the process?